MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Introduction

-Devices that incorporate expansion-contraction movements inspired by physiological rhythms such as breathing or heartbeat have also been developed.
-For example, Ommie \cite{Matheus2022-ah} is designed to mimic breathing motions with the aim of alleviating users' anxiety and tension.
-Such devices typically employ localized volume changes in parts of the body to elicit emotional effects, such as promoting comfort and empathy.
-In contrast, PufferBot \cite{Hedayati2020-mu} employs a whole-body expansion-contraction mechanism to support functions such as maintaining safe interpersonal distance or enabling locomotion.
-However, in these cases, volumetric changes are primarily utilized for functional or behavioral purposes, and the potential of such movements to evoke animacy in humans has not been sufficiently examined.
+Building on this concept, several devices have been developed that incorporate expansion--contraction movements inspired by physiological rhythms, such as breathing or heartbeat.
+For instance, Ommie \cite{Matheus2022-ah} is designed to mimic breathing motions with the goal of reducing users’ anxiety and tension.
+These devices typically employ localized volume changes in specific parts of the body to elicit emotional effects, such as fostering comfort and empathy.
+In contrast, PufferBot \cite{Hedayati2020-mu} uses a whole-body expansion--contraction mechanism to support functions such as maintaining safe interpersonal distance or facilitating locomotion.
+However, in these cases, volumetric changes are primarily functional or behavioural; the potential of such movements to evoke animacy in humans has not been sufficiently explored.

-The purpose of this study is to clarify how whole-body expansion-contraction movements (volumetric motion) influence the perception of animacy in robots.
-To this end, we designed and developed a mobile robot named MOFU (Morphing Fluffy Unit), which adopts a ``Jitterbug'' structure, a geometric transformation mechanism that enables smooth volumetric change using a single actuator.
-MOFU expands and contracts through a single motor-driven linear mechanism, is equipped with a differential two-wheel drive for locomotion, and is covered with a soft, fluffy exterior.
-In addition, a mathematical model was used to predict dimensional changes during expansion and contraction, and experimental results confirmed that the robot operated as designed.
-For evaluation, we conducted an online survey in which participants viewed videos of MOFU's behavior and rated their impressions using the Animacy subscale of the Godspeed Questionnaire Series.
-Specifically, we examined three conditions: (i) the effects of expansion-contraction and turning movements in a stationary state (single-robot condition), (ii) impressions when two MOFUs were presented simultaneously (dual-robot condition), and (iii) the effect of combining expansion-contraction with locomotion (locomotion condition).
-In the dual-robot condition, the four motion variants analogous to the single-robot condition were included to examine generalization; comparisons among these dual-robot variants were treated as exploratory.
+This study aims to clarify the effect of whole-body expansion--contraction movements (volumetric motion) on the perception of animacy in robots.
+To this end, we designed and developed MOFU (MOrphing Fluffy Unit), a mobile robot with a ``Jitterbug'' structure, a geometric transformation mechanism that enables smooth volumetric change using a single actuator.
+MOFU uses a single motor-driven linear mechanism for expansion and contraction and a differential two-wheel drive for locomotion, all covered with a soft, fluffy exterior.
+A mathematical model was used to predict dimensional changes during expansion and contraction; experimental results confirmed that the robot operated as designed.
+To evaluate MOFU’s behavior, we conducted an online survey.
+Participants watched videos of MOFU and rated their impressions using the Animacy subscale of the Godspeed Questionnaire Series.
+Specifically, we examined three conditions: (i) effects of expansion--contraction and rotational motions in a stationary state (single-robot condition), (ii) impressions when two MOFUs were presented simultaneously (dual-robot condition), and (iii) effect of combining expansion--contraction with locomotion (locomotion condition).
+The dual-robot condition included four motion variants analogous to those in the single-robot condition to examine generalization, with comparisons among these dual-robot variants treated as exploratory.